StartNewsReleasesGi Group Holding warns about recruitment scams via WhatsApp in Brazil

 Gi Group Holding warns about recruitment scams via WhatsApp in Brazil

-In a scam that has been circulating recently via WhatsApp, criminals are posing as recruiters of theGi Group, offering fake job openings and requesting candidates to follow Instagram pages with a promise of payment
+In a scam that has been circulating recently via WhatsApp, criminals are impersonating recruiters fromGi Group, offering fake job vacancies and requesting candidates to follow pages on Instagram with the promise of remuneration.

 Common tactics of scammers

-• Identity fraudUse of logos and email domains similar to the official ones
+• Identity fraudUse of logos and email domains similar to the official ones.

 Warning signs and tips to protect yourself

-1. Recruitment never charges feesBe wary of any payment request, even if small
+1. Recruitment never charges feesBe wary of any payment request, even if small.

 4. Suspicious linksDo not click on long or unknown URLs.
 Check if the official emails by the domainsused.